nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `edit 2 n/rice c/300 t/dinner` edits the 2nd food item for dinner to rice with 300 calories.
 * `edit 2 n/noodles` edits the name of 2nd food item to noodles.
 * `edit 2 c/100 n/bread` edits the name and calorie content of the first item to bread and 100 respectively.
-* `list 2022-10-10` followed by `edit 1 n/sushi` will edit the name of the first food item recorded on 2022-10-10 to sushi.
+* `list 2022-09-15` followed by `edit 1 n/sushi` will edit the name of the first food item on the list for 15 September 2022 to sushi.

 ### Listing all foods for a day: `list`